Best Skincare Routines After Pregnancy – Skincare Tips for New Mums

 Don’t forget about the baby when you’re thinking Skin Care and Sun Protection: Caring for your Infant’s Skin

 We didn’t think you would, but baby’s skin should be cared for, too.
 Until they begin crawling, baths aren’t necessary given to infants more than twice a week.

-- Sponge baths, using a very mild cleanser that won’t dry out your baby’s skin, are often used around the mouth, skin folds and even diaper area.
+- Sponge baths, using a very mild cleanser that won’t dry out your baby’s skin.
+This is especially vital around the mouth, skin folds and even diaper area.

-- While most dermatologists don’t recommend sunscreen until 6 months, make sure baby is protected from the sun with clothing, hats, and stroller covers.
+- Most dermatologists don’t recommend sunscreen until 6 months.
+Make sure the baby is protected from the sun with clothing, hats, and stroller covers.

 - Avoid direct sunlight for babies less than 6 months.